aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-13-a-resume-rewrite.md

 comfortable writing the necessary CSS rules to make the HTML match the aesthetic of my latex resume.
 But, that has changed.

 My resume is now written in HTML!
-The only tool I need to compile it into a pdf is any modern browser.
+The only tool I need to compile it into a PDF is any modern browser.
 You can view the HTML version [here](https://aneeshdurg.me/resume).
 There's a few key things that makes this approach work for me: